chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_client_run.md

 </tr>
 <tr class="odd">
 <td><strong>Synchronize cookbooks</strong></td>
-<td>Chef Infra Client asks the Chef Infra Server for a list of all <a href="/cookbooks/">cookbook files</a> (including recipes, templates, resources, providers, attributes, libraries, and definitions) that will be required to do every action identified in the run-list for the rebuilt node object.
+<td>Chef Infra Client asks the Chef Infra Server for a list of all <a href="/cookbooks/">cookbook files</a> (including recipes, templates, resources, providers, attributes, and libraries) that will be required to do every action identified in the run-list for the rebuilt node object.
 The Chef Infra Server provides to Chef Infra Client a list of all of those files.
 Chef Infra Client compares this list to the cookbook files cached on the node (from previous Chef Infra Client runs), and then downloads a copy of every file that has changed since the previous Chef Infra Client run, along with any new files.</td>
 </tr>
 <tr class="even">
 <td><strong>Reset node attributes</strong></td>